-Hot work is any operation including cutting, welding, Thermit welding, brazing, soldering (except soldering electronics or electrical components with an electric soldering iron or gun), grinding, thermal spraying, thawing pipe, installation of torch-applied roof systems or any other similar situation.
+Hot work is any operation including cutting, welding, thermite welding, brazing, soldering (except soldering electronics or electrical components with an electric soldering iron, gun or solder pot), grinding, thermal spraying, thawing pipe, installation of torch-applied roof systems or any other similar situation.

 Hot work is often associated with new construction, repair, remodeling, maintenance or other facility or equipment alterations.
 Outside contractors and vendors are of particular concern since they are usually not familiar with campus buildings, equipment and processes and therefore the risk of fire increases substantially.
 Some examples: Sparks in the presence of flammable vapors can cause spontaneous fire or explosion; smoldering material hidden from sight can burst into flame well after work has been completed and personnel have left the area; heat produced by hot work on one side of a wall can ignite combustible material on the other side.

-It is the policy of Purchase College to require all employees, contractors or other vendors to be permitted for hot work through the Facilities Management Department prior to the start of any work within College owned, leased or controlled properties.
+Purchase College requires all employees, contractors or other vendors to be permitted for hot work through the Facilities Management Department prior to the start of any work within College owned, leased or controlled properties.
 This includes both interior and exterior work.
 This requirement applies to College employees, contractors and other vendors.

-- Hot work site is clear of combustibles or combustibles are protected
+- Hot work site clear of combustibles or combustibles are protected.

 - Fire extinguisher(s) (minimum 2-A:20-B:C within 30 feet of work area) and hoses (where provided) are operable.